 Where it works best: dashboards, admin consoles, multi‑feature products.

 Risks: Excessive hiding of advanced features can frustrate power users.
+In 2026, saas design is moving toward intent-driven spaces in enterprise saas, where navigation brings the user closer to the next action.
 The key is intelligent prioritization — show common actions up front, reveal complexity only when needed.
+Spotlight UX keeps complex menus out of the way, while advanced settings and filters stay hidden until needed.

 Implementation Tips: